Things you need to know about teeth whitening before you get it done

 There are many proposed solutions for this but if you look at the science, none of it works.
 It’s very simple – you need bleach (hydrogen peroxide or carbamide peroxide) and without it, it won’t work.
 Whitening toothpastes don’t work as they don’t have bleach in them, they will simply remove the extrinsic surface staining from your teeth.
 The actual colour of your teeth is influenced by intrinsic staining and that’s what dental bleach gets rid of.

-Do you have any further questions on tooth whitening?
+Do you have any further questions on teeth whitening?

 please complete the form below and we will come back to you as soon as possible.